35 Outstanding No-Carve Pumpkin Ideas

 25. Cute Owl

 This cute owl pumpkin is just one of the pumpkin critters that you'll find on the Parents site.
-Go to that site for the instructions for making this and more of the critters.
+Scan down to #20 for the owl.

 26. Gauze Pumpkin Mummies